-That means a bike that is comfortable enough for the everyday athlete but still allows for an aero riding position when the bunch gets busy.
+That means this is a bike comfortable enough for the everyday athlete but still allows for an aero riding position when the bunch gets busy.
 Featuring a deep headtube, the reach of Minegoestoeleven is relatively short.
 However, while we don’t expect customers to use it for time-trialling, budding racers can still get low enough when they need to minimise resistance.

 Being a Pearson machine, versatility is key.
 From its default position, the ride height can be stacked up as much as another 40mm, with the addition of spacers.
 There are also plenty of options when it comes to handlebars (90mm/380mm; 100mm/400mm; 100mm/420mm; and 110mm/420mm).

-Minegoestoeleven is available with a choice of three groupsets; Ultegra mechanical, Ultegra Di2 or Dura-Ace Di2.
+Minegoestoeleven is currently available with a choice of three groupsets; Ultegra mechanical or Ultegra Di2.
 Pearson’s Hoopdriver carbon disc wheelset comes as standard, featuring a 38mm section on the front wheel and a 50mm section on the rear.
 (Hoopdriver wheels can accommodate tyres up to 32mm.)

 N.B.
 Christopher Guest went on to direct several classics of the genre he helped create, such as Best in Show (2000) and A Mighty Wind (2003).
 To this day, he refuses to acknowledge the term ‘mockumentary’.

-The Pearson Minegoestoeleven is also available as a frameset only and which includes both carbon bars and seatpost (£1,750).
+The Pearson Minegoestoeleven is also available as a frameset only which includes both integrated carbon bars and seatpost for £2150.00